 The CCBSE is supported by ND-ACES: New Discoveries in the Advanced Interface of Computation, Engineering, and Science, ND EPSCoR’s most recent NSF cooperative agreement (award number 1946202), and is a five-year cooperative agreement that carries an 80/20% federal/state match.

 The ND-ACES Principal Investigator (PI) and Project Director (PD) is Kelly A. Rusch, Ph.D., P.E., BCEE; NDSU.
 The Co-PIs are John Mihelich, Ph.D.; UND, and Jean Ostrom-Blonigen, Ph.D., CPA; ND EPSCoR.

-Colin Combs is a UND Chester Fritz Distinguished Professor and Chair of the Department of Biomedical Sciences at the University of North Dakota.
-Contact Colin K. Combs
+Mark Hoffmann is a UND Chester Fritz Distinguished Professor of Chemistry and Associate Dean for Research, University of North Dakota.
+Contact Mark Hoffmann.

 Kalpana Katti is a University Distinguished Professor in the Department of Civil, Construction and Environmental Engineering and the Graduate Program Coordinator at North Dakota State University.
 Contact Kalpana S. Katti

 Hometown: Valley City

 Institution & Department: Mayville State University, Dept. of Science, Math & Agribusiness